semaphoreci/docs/docs/programming-languages/python.md

 ### Caching Pip Downloads

 You can use Semaphore's `cache` command to store and load a pip download cache directory.
-This does not cache the installations, just the downloads but it will speed up builds significantly.
-Here's an
+This does not cache the installations (only downloads) but it will speed up builds significantly.
+Here's an example:
-example:

 ``` yaml
 blocks: